mattrips/scratchPad/ProtocolConformance 200703.md

 of `T`'s implementations of *m* will be the witness for *m*.

 An implementation is not *declared* to be a witness.
 The identity of the witness for a requirement is inferred from the entirety of the scope, including all declarations made within the scope and those imported into the scope.

-The witness for *m* is the implementation that is the *most specialized* of the *unconditionally accessible* implementations of *m* on `T`, as determined in the scope in which the declaration `T: P` is stated.
+Given `T: P` and a protocol requirement *m* of `P`, the witness for *m*  is the **most specialized** of the implementations of *m* on `T`, as determined in the scope in which the declaration `T: P` is stated.
 If `T` has only one unconditionally accessible implementation of *m*, that implementation will be the protocol witness.
 If `T` has more than one